Snapdragons-GKB/Hopital-Deluxe/README.md

 # HopitalScheduler ReadMe
 ## Description :calendar: :face_with_head_bandage:
 Hopital Scheduler was named after l'Hôpital because I was bored.
 It was created to mimick and support surgery scheduling procedures by giving patients the ability to request operations at their chosen time.
-Hopital also works to reduce the confusion that comes with Insurance coverage and scheduling by being a one stop shop for both patients and providers.
+Hopital is also designed to reduce the confusion that comes with Insurance coverage and scheduling by being a one stop shop for both patients and providers.

 ## Technologies Used
 Hopital Scheduler is a full stack application built with Django, PostgreSQL, and idiocy.